Credit Value Adjustment (CVA)

 Practice Question

-The Supervisory Capital Assessment Program (SCAP) took place in the spring of 2009 during the financial crisis of 2008-2009 and was intended to measure the financial strength of the nation’s 19 largest financial institutions going forward.
-SCAP being the first macro-prudential stress test has some features to distinguish.
+The Supervisory Capital Assessment Program (SCAP) took place in the spring of 2009 during the financial crisis of 2008-2009.
+It was intended to measure the financial strength of the nation’s 19 largest financial institutions going forward.
+SCAP being the first macro-prudential stress test has some features that distinguish it.
 Which of the differences listed below is NOT a feature that correctly describes the differences between pre-SCAP and post-SCAP?

 B. Pre-SCAP is dynamic while post-SCAP is static and path prudent.